 Identify how shame shows up for you

-An emotion typically involving the way you see yourself at the core, there are many ways “sneaky shame” shows itself to be active or triggered.
-For example, often people who are perfectionists are driven by shame.
-It is actually a defense mechanism, allowing them the false sense of control when they really feel a lack of control.
+Problematic behaviors connected to how you view yourself can provide clues to how shame exists in your life.
+For example, people who are perfectionists can be shame driven.
+It is actually a defense mechanism, allowing them a false sense of control when they feel they have none.
 What they are avoiding is the profound sense that they are not good enough and any whiff of inferiority is painful as it is a reflection of their shameful narrative.
-Perfectionism is a brilliant strategy likely developed when much younger but clearly there are many downsides including the biggest one; perfectionism is unattainable and actually a set up for failure – and more pain.
+Perfectionism is a brilliant strategy, commonly developed during younger years in your family of origin.
+The problem is the coping skill is maladaptive; perfectionism is unattainable and actually a set up for failure – and more pain.

 Get familiar with your wounds